 9pm Short Series

 In addition, we are always open for other arresting and entertaining single films, for fast turnaround commissions that can bring a documentary perspective to a fiercely topical subject – My Son The Jihadi - for singles which can serve as pilot programmes for potential series, and for innovative use of the documentary form – The Trial, Blackout, UKIP: The First 100 Days.
-And we are keen to develop more onscreen C4 talent who could become documentary faces of the Channel.

 Who to contact